x42005e1f/aiologic/docs/performance.rst

        operation, decrease it after, and wait.
 It is also implemented according to the points above, and thus will solve the problem locally for each batch of threads using the mutex concurrently.
-    6. For some use cases, there are specialized primitives.
-For example, once locks, such as :class:`aiologic.lowlevel.ThreadOnceLock`.
-It is also implemented according to the points above and allows you to avoid the square problem for one-time operations.

     There are other topics worth considering, such as the impact of the square problem and resource starvation on timeouts (in fact, it is timeouts that